 Amazon is worth the £7.99 a month, plus you can cancel at any time too.

 The standard tier for each service is pretty much the same.
 Netflix is ahead when it comes to content; Amazon wins on extras; but whatever way you look at it you are getting a lot for £7.99-£8.99.

 This all comes down to what you actually want from a content provider.

 I subscribe to Netflix because I enjoy all of the great shows that are part of the service.
-I’ve been a subscriber for more than three years now and that’s because I am continually impressed with the TV output, with new great shows being added all of the time.
+I’ve been a subscriber for over five years now and that’s because I am continually impressed with the TV output, with new great shows being added all of the time.

-Amazon Prime Video falls down on content (in my opinion), but it balances out a little thanks to its integration with purchased titles.
+Amazon Prime Video falls down on modern TV content (in my opinion), but it balances out thanks to an ever expanding list of classic TV shows, as well as its ability to ingrate with purchased titles.
 Amazon Prime Video is effectively a modern day video store, where you can rent or buy titles, in addition to what you could watch anyway.
 I like this option.

 Pricing wise, they both offer good value for money.
 I suppose Amazon inches ahead because of its extras, but that’s only really applicable if you’re interested in these extras.

 Had one service been more expensive, then there might be a clear winner, but that’s simply not the case.

 So which is the winner?
 I’ll be honest I can’t give a definitive answer to that question.

 Netflix does exactly what it says it will do and the price is more than fair.
 Likewise, Amazon ticks different boxes and because I can link the shopping/video/music elements with my Amazon Fire 7 tablet I am able to get an even better service.